kerneltravel/everysearch-webfrontend-by-golang-datatable-everything/README.md

 github.com/jof4002/Everything
 ```

-2.More info on Everythin-runtime files:
+2.More info on Everything-runtime files:
 put Everything32.dll OR Everything64.dll  file under the same directory of your exe file.